Childcare is the care and education provided at any setting (place) in which your child is looked after without you being present. This may be at a:

 When visiting providers you may wish to use our checklist as a prompt to ask questions and gather information.

-If you are having difficulty finding a childcare provider to meet your needs or those of your child, or need help with your search contact us by phone or email.
+If you are having difficulty finding a childcare provider to meet your needs or those of your child, or need help with your search, please complete our online form for parents or contact us by phone or email.

 7 Contact the Family Information Service